voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/storage.md

 Handling errors is outside the scope of this guide, so do note that the `unwrap`s in the example will, if the coordinates are ever out of bounds, crash our program; but at least you'll know where!

-But how to we fill it?
+Now how do we fill it?
 And just what type should `Voxel` be?!

 We will answer the second question first... after fixing a glaring issue.